DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 **[P]** Always think twice before depositing funds to your cold storage.
 I highly recommend you properly mix any coins deposited to cold storage (especially if they are from an exchange with KYC).
 This is only a test deposit to a one-time address.
 So, mixing isn't that important if you use your own server.
 But if you don't use your own server and want to improve privacy, I would recommend mixing the funds.
 You can follow the guide for [using Wasabi Wallet](hodl-guide_62_wasabi-wallet.md) in the bonus section to learn more about mixing.

 If you are using Electrum Personal Server.
-Go ahead and add the Master Public Keys to the configuration file now.
+Go ahead and add the Master Public Keys to the configuration file now (close Electrum before starting the server and let it start up before opening your wallet).

 ## Deposit Program

 This can be used every time you want to deposit funds to your cold storage.

 With your wallet open in Electrum, go to the "Receive" tab and copy the “Receiving address”.
-If you want extra security, you can confirm the address on one of your hardware wallets by clicking on the "eye" in the address field.
+If you want extra security, you can confirm the address on one of your hardware wallets by clicking on the "eye" in the address field (this isn't possible for multi-sig wallets with Ledger Nano S, and TrezorOne doesn't fully support it).

-*Note:* If you used Zbar to scan your QR-code, there might be problems with copy and pasting.
+*Note:* If you used Zbar to scan your QR-code, there might be issues with copying addresses.
 A restart of Electrum should fix that.

 Use another wallet where you have some funds (like Wasabi Wallet or another Electrum wallet) and send your bitcoin to the receiving address.
 You should see the unconfirmed balance almost immediately.